BIGTREE Medicare & Nursing Home

 The irony?
 Families choosing higher medical standards pay less tax.

-Last year’s Budget 2025 allocated RM1 billion for elderly welfare—the largest ever.
-Senior allowances increased from RM500 to RM600 monthly.
+Budget 2025 allocated RM1 billion for elderly welfare—the largest ever.
+Senior allowances for hardcore poor households increased from RM500 to RM600 monthly.

 But here’s the problem: that RM600 allowance doesn’t even cover the SST at many JKM-registered centers, let alone the actual care costs.

-If the government grants JKM centers’ appeals for SST exemption, families save thousands annually.
+If the government grants SST exemption to JKM centers, families save thousands annually.
 But the uncertainty is unfair—families need clarity now.

 What we’re watching for: Clear policy statement on SST treatment for elderly care services, regardless of facility type.

-Current law allows RM8,000 annual tax relief for parents’ nursing home expenses.
-But here’s the reality: at RM4,000/month for quality care, this covers just 2 months of the year.
+Current law allows RM10,000 annual tax relief for parents’ medical expenses including nursing home care.
+But here’s the reality: at RM4,000/month for quality care, this covers just 2.5 months of the year.

-What families need: Increase the relief to RM15,000-20,000 annually, or allow additional deductions specifically for MOH-licensed facilities that provide medical-grade care.
+What families need: Increase the relief to RM20,000–25,000 annually, or allow additional deductions specifically for MOH-licensed facilities that provide medical-grade care.

-Malaysia has 19 MOH-licensed nursing homes for 33 million people.
-This severe shortage forces families toward JKM-registered centers—many excellent, but now burdened with SST.
+Malaysia has only 19 MOH-licensed nursing homes for 33 million people.
+This severe shortage forces families toward JKM-registered centers—many excellent, but now burdened with 8% SST.

 What the industry needs: Capital grants and tax incentives for facilities to upgrade to MOH licensing standards.